Frequently Asked Questions

 Applicants are encouraged to visit UNCG's online course search to see when HDFS classes have been offered in the past few semesters and in the upcoming semester.
 Class offerings do vary from semester to semester -- we do not guarantee that the same classes will be offered every semester, or that classes will be offered at the same time every semester.
 However, the online course search helps to give a general idea of HDFS classes offered.
 Some faculty members also have course syllabi and other information on their courses on their faculty web pages.
 For questions about when a specific class will be offered, please contact Mark Fine (firstname.lastname@example.org) HDFS Department Chair.

 Our MS and Ph.D programs are designed for traditional delivery with students meeting face-to-face with a professor on UNCG's Greensboro campus.
 Our three graduate programs in B-K are all online.
 This includes the BK:ISED/M.Ed graduate program the Leadership in Early Care and Education Certificate (LECE) and our graduate certificate in B-K Licensure.

 UNCG is currently authorized to offer online courses to students in all states except Iowa, Wisconsin, Montana, Wyoming and Minnesota.

 Although students vary in how long they actually take, course offerings and programs are designed so that full-time students can complete

 M.S. thesis: 2 years

-Beginning February 2014, we will host a Campus Interview Day.
+In the spring we host a Campus Interview Day for MS and Ph.D program applicants.
 Select applicants will be invited to visit campus for an interview day, after which final admissions decisions will be made.
 Please contact the Graduate Secretary for more information.